-With all the renovation and building shows on TV today, such as The Block and Renovation Rumble to name a few, it is no wonder that couples are showing increased interest in hands-on renovation projects around the home.
-There is an appeal of performing renovation tasks together where you are working together as a team and becoming closer as you achieve your home visions and goals.
+We have seen all the renovation and building shows on TV today, such as The Block and Reno Rumble, it is no wonder that couples are showing an increased interest in hands-on renovation projects around the home.
+The appeal is that you can work together as a team to achieve your home visions and goals.

 When things go bad and relationships fail during large home renovations, it may be because the couple has rushed into a large project.
 Having no experience in working together, they may not know how to work well together under pressure.
 You can see a lot of couples on shows like ‘The Block’ deals with this intense situation.
 This does not mean you should never embark on renovations or DIY projects together.
 If you and your partner are looking at doing some home renovations together sometime our advice is this…